-2. If desired, it is possible to use the onboard commissioning instructions using the up/down arrow buttons.
-However the following paragraphs provide more detailed instructions and are recommended until the installer is familiar with the CXD.

-3. It is essential to adjust the LOW setting first.
+- 2. If desired, it is possible to use the onboard commissioning instructions using the up/down arrow buttons.
+However the following paragraphs provide more detailed instructions and are recommended until the installer is familiar with the CXSD. - 3.
+It is ESSENTIAL to adjust the maximum pressure first.